contao/docs/docs/dev/framework/caching.md

 By default, fragments like frontend modules and content elements are rendered directly inside the main request.
 This means the content of an inline fragment will be cached for as long as the page is cached, per definition in the page setting.
-If a fragment returns caching information in it's response, the page's cache time and the fragment will be merged to the lowest common denominator.
+If a fragment returns caching information in its response, the page's cache time and the fragment will be merged to the lowest common denominator.
 For example, if the page is cacheable for a day, but the fragment only for one hour, the whole page will only be cached for one hour.